arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is a closure, and what is useful for?
 What's in common between closures and classes?
 * What are generics useful for?
 * What are high-order functions?
 What are they useful for?
 Write one, in your preferred language.
-* Write a loop, then transform it into a recursive function, avoiding mutability.
+* Write a loop, then transform it into a recursive function, using only immutable structures (i.e. avoid using variables).
 Discuss.
 * What does it mean when a language treats functions as first-class citizens?
 * Show me an example where an Anonymous Function can be useful
 * What is Dynamic Method Dispatch?